-If parents and school are concerned that the child may have mental health needs, we encourage parents to ask their GP for a referral to CAMHS.
+If parents/carers and school are concerned that the child may have significant mental health needs, we encourage parents to ask their GP for a referral to CAMHS which we will support.

 If the child is felt to have long-term social, emotional or mental health needs- for example with anger management- the school offers a range of social skills or therapeutic interventions.
 These are generally delivered by trained LSAs who develop good, trusting relationships with the children.